leshchenko1979/mtproto-rest/README.md

 docker compose up --build
 ```

-The API will be available at `http://localhost:8000`
+The API will be available at `http://localhost:8000` in development mode, or through your Traefik configuration in production.

 ### Manual Installation